TheArcadeStriker/thearcadestriker.github.io/pages/about.md

 tags: [Page]
 ---

+Hey there, welcome to my new hut!
+Pushed live as of January 22, 2023 (and given a [introduction for in this same day](http://127.0.0.1:4000/website/2023/01/22/introduction-to-new-site.html)), this is my site to share my own stuff, be it projects, ideas I'm working on, miscellaneous stuff or simply anything that I would feel like sharing through here instead of social media.

-Type on Strap is based on Type Theme, a free and open-source theme for [Jekyll](http://jekyllrb.com/), licensed under the MIT License.
+Presented to you by the Type on Strap theme, which is based on Type Theme, a free and open-source theme for [Jekyll](http://jekyllrb.com/), licensed under the MIT License.

-Head over to the [theme's documentation](https://github.io/sylhare/Type-on-Strap) for much more information about Type on Strap or to install this theme on your own Jekyll site.

-This file is an example of a page in Jekyll, that automatically shows up in the header navigation, you can delete or modify this file freely.